Howard School, Kent

 The Howard School is a boys' secondary school in Rainham, Kent, England, with approximately 1,500 pupils.
-It offers a partially selective system and is one of only five bi-lateral schools in the United Kingdom.
+It offers a partially selective system and is one of a few dozen bi-lateral schools in the United Kingdom.
 The partially selective system permits admission to the grammar school section by the 11-Plus selection, however a passing mark is not required if the pupil is seen to have the ability to work in the 'grammar stream', and non-selective admission to the high school.
 The school is a Sports College.